Skip site navigation (1)Skip section navigation (2)

 current directory actually called `-', pass `./-' instead.
 Using stan-

-dard input or output more than once in a single command will likely
+dard input or output for more than one file in a single command may

 produce unexpected results.